sutrolabs/census-docs/destinations/facebook-ads.md

 In the events manager, you can view all your ad account's pixels and existing events.
 If a custom event doesn't exist already, Census will create it for you.

-### 2. Create a sync

-In your SQL model, dbt model, or table -- ensure that you have all required fields for your conversion sync, and any user identifiers so that Facebook can perform ad attribution.
-Facebook Conversion syncs require the following fields:

-#### A. Event ID
+#### 2. Event ID

-Census requires the model to have a column that stores a unique identifier for each row so that Census never sends any duplicate records.
-We'll call this unique identifier column "Event ID".
+Census requires source data to have a column that stores a unique identifier for each row so that Census never sends any duplicate records.
+We call this unique identifier column "Event ID".
 If you have an identifier that you are already passing via your pixel on the website for online versions of this conversion event, use this identifier.
 Some common examples include `user_id`, `lead_id`, and `order_id`.

-#### B. Minimum Event Parameters
+#### 3. Minimum Event Parameters

 The Facebook Conversions API requires 4 fields for every event:

-* Pixel ID - see above to find.
+* Pixel ID - Covered above.
 * [Action Source](https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/server-event#action-source) - This field allows you to specify where your conversions occurred.
 It accepts one of the following values: "email", "website", "phone\_call", "chat", "physical\_store", "system\_generated", and "other".
 * [Event Name](https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/server-event#event-name) - A Facebook pixel [Standard Event](https://developers.facebook.com/docs/facebook-pixel/implementation/conversion-tracking#standard-events) or [Custom Event](https://developers.facebook.com/docs/facebook-pixel/implementation/conversion-tracking#custom-events) name.
 * [Event Time](https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/server-event#event-time) - can be up to 7 days before you send an event to Facebook.
 This date must be sent in GMT timezone.

-#### C. Customer Information Parameters
+#### 4. Customer Information Parameters

 Facebook attributes conversions back to ad campaigns by identifying the users that saw or interacted with ad content.
 To do so, they accept the following user identifiers and will attempt to match each conversion to a facebook user. **Sending more identifiers will improve match rates**.

+Census also supports [custom fields on Conversions](https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/custom-data#custom-properties), simply Create New Field when creating a Conversions sync.

 For a more complete description of each identifier, please see [Facebook's API documentation](https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/customer-information-parameters).
 When Facebook requires a field's value to be hashed, you may choose to use a pre-hashed value (if you have one), or for Census to perform the hashing for you.